-If a search is filtered by Office and/or Location, and if this option is ticked the search will retrieve all records without copies, as well as the ones with the location selected.
+If you filter your search by Office and/or Location, if this option is ticked the search will retrieve all records without copies, as well as the ones with the location you selected.
 Untick the option to stop this happening.

 |Search unpublished records only|

-By default all searches include unpublished records for Administrative staff users: tick this box to search *only* unpublished records.
+By default all searches include unpublished records for Admin users: tick this box to search within *only* unpublished records.